sparker888/wri-case-study/src/app/page.md

 - Seamless integration capabilities
 - Cost-effective Edge hosting and scalability

 Designing and constructing a fully performant website leveraging this architecture necessitates expertise across multiple technologies, ensuring both administrative ease and an enriching content developer experience.
-Moreover, should your product experience a surge in popularity, the underlying CDN technology ensures seamless scalability to accommodate the increased traffic.
+Moreover, should the WRI 2024 website experience a surge in popularity, the underlying CDN technology ensures seamless scalability to accommodate the increased traffic.

 ### React: a JavaScript framework